tristan852/kite/README.md

 Since `SkillLevel.SUPER_GRANDMASTER` and `SkillLevel.PERFECT` represent the same level of play, they share the same rating estimate.

 If you want to translate these Elo ratings to your own scale — or vice versa — try to identify a reference point by comparing one of these skill levels to a skill level in your system with a known Elo rating.

 ---

+## 🔗 References

+The following resources were instrumental in shaping the design and implementation of this solver:

+1. **[Pascal Pons' Connect Four solver](http://blog.gamesolver.org/)** – A detailed breakdown of the core architecture behind an efficient alpha-beta solver.
+2. **[Chris Steininger's Connect Four solver](https://github.com/ChristopheSteininger/c4)** – Offers additional optimizations, tips, and implementation insights.

+---